chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 We start by solving for $$a$$, how often P2 should call with a K facing a bet from P1.
 P2 should call $$a$$ to make P1 indifferent to bluffing (i.e., betting or checking) with card Q.

-If P1 checks with card Q, he will always fold afterwards (because it is the worst card and can never win).
+If P1 checks with card Q, he will always fold afterwards (because it is the worst card and can never win), so his utility is 0.

 $$ \text{P1 check with Q} = 0 $$

 If P1 bets with card Q,